donbright/earcutr/OPTO.md

 we are now within 50,000 ns of optimized C++ for bench_water or about .05 ms, 5%.
 600,000 ns (0.6ms) for water_huge and uhm. we beat C++ water water_huge2

+For the full, final benchmark comparison to C++, see README.MD

 * Thanks